Didn’t meet some of your writing goals last year? Some advice from an award-winning journalist and bestselling author on how to this year.

-At the start of this new year, like at the start of every new year, I came across dozens of articles about the importance of setting achievable writing goals, challenging myself to do new things, fixing measurable standards, and working towards them.
+At the start of this new year, like at the start of every new year, I came across dozens of articles about setting achievable writing goals, challenging myself to do new things, fixing measurable standards, and working towards them.

 But what happens when you mess up the goals from last year?
 Where’s the real advice about missed deadlines and lost goals that all but kill the inspiration to come up with new ones?

-If you didn’t meet some of your writing goals last year, here are some questions that you need to answer honestly so that you fix the pattern before the next year rolls around.
+If you didn’t meet some of your writing goals last year, here are some questions you need to answer honestly so you fix the pattern before the next year rolls around.

 1. Are you actively pursuing your targets?

 It doesn’t work just to look at your goals each morning and then do nothing about them.
-Sure, that’s a good start and it means you’re conscious of where you are in your career, but if you want to move further, you need to create an action plan.
-Instead of just making yearly goals, make monthly, weekly, even daily ones and then try and meet them.
+Sure, that’s a good start, and it means you’re conscious of where you are in your career.
+But if you want to move further, you need to create an action plan.
+Instead of just making annual goals, make monthly, weekly, even daily ones, and keep hitting them regularly.

 2. Are you being honest with yourself?

 The next year, I shifted my focus to the nationals and making a decent income from my work.
 But here’s where I went wrong: I assumed that since I had already proven that I could write 100 articles in a year, I’d be able to do a repeat performance.
-But national magazines require much more research, very specialized queries, and a great deal more effort per article.
+I wanted to earn more money in addition to writing 100 articles again.
+But national magazines require much more research, very specialized pitches, and a great deal more effort per article.

 So while my goals of getting into the nationals and increasing my income were met, my goal of getting another 100 credits wasn’t.
+Which, if you think about it, worked out even better.
+More money for less work?
+Yes, please!
 (Read this post on chalking out a three-year freelancing plan.)

 3. Are the goals really yours?

-I think almost all of us get sucked into aping the tactics of someone we admire at one point or the other.
-The thought process then works something like this: If she could write two children’s books, pen twenty greeting cards, author three non-fiction titles and syndicate a humor column in her third year of freelancing, why can’t I?
+Almost all of us will get sucked into charting our goals based on someone we admire at one point.
+The thought process works something like this: If she could write two children’s books, pen twenty greeting cards, finish three non-fiction titles and syndicate a humor column in her third year of freelancing, why can’t I?
 Never mind that I’m not really that into children’s writing and I haven’t said anything remotely funny since I was 10.

-I’m ashamed to admit that I’ve been guilty of this.
+I’ve been guilty of this (of course).
 It’s easy to look at the goals of other writers and think, “She’s got so many goals for this year and I’ve only got five.
 I don’t want to be a slacker, so I’m going to increase mine, too.”
-But “she” doesn’t have your life and you don’t have hers.
+But she doesn’t have your life and you don’t have hers.
 So set goals that are appropriate for your career and your ambitions, not hers.

 4. What’s your life like?

-If you’re a new mom, don’t expect to be able to work 80-hour weeks like you did before you gave birth.
-If you have a full-time job, don’t try to take on same-day deadline assignments.
-(Aim high, but be realistic.)
+If you’re a new mom, don’t expect to work 80-hour weeks like you did before you had a child.
+If you work a full-time job, don’t take on same-day deadline assignments.
+Aim high, but be realistic.

 Making yourself work hard when you’re not physically or emotionally ready will only detract you from your goals.